invinst/chicago-police-data/README.md

 # Linking officer records

-We need to make sure we have enough unique identifiying information about each officer to make sure we can merge our three raw shootings data dumps confidently.
+We need to make sure we have enough unique identifying information about each officer to make sure we can merge our three raw shootings data dumps confidently.
 Different rows in different dumps could contain different and useful information about involved officers.

 ## Officer identifiers